-John Tarpey began working at Ecologic Institute in January 2016 and currently works as a Junior Researcher with interests including water, climate adaptation and economics, and agriculture.
+John Tarpey began working at Ecologic Institute in January 2016 and currently works as a Researcher with interests including water, climate adaptation and economics, and agriculture.
 He is a native English speaker, is fluent in French and has a good knowledge of Spanish.

 At Ecologic Institute, John Tarpey works on CO-designing the Assessment of Climate Change Costs (COACCH), funded by the European Commission's Horizon 2020 programme.
 COACCH is focused on the economic costs of climate change and climate actions, and aims to produce an improved downscaled assessment of the risks and costs of climate change in Europe.
 He is also involved in Bio-based Strategies and Roadmaps for Enhanced Rural and Regional Development in the EU (BE-Rural), a Horizon 2020 project exploring the potential of regional and local bio-based economies in five regions of eastern Europe.